creationix/howtonode.org/articles/volcano-wheat.markdown

 ![volcano](volcano-wheat/volcano.jpg)

-German air traffic control says Munich airport is being closed - completing a shutdown of the country's international airports due to drifting ash from an Icelandic volcano.
+German air traffic control says Munich airport is being closed—completing a shutdown of the country's international airports due to drifting ash from an Icelandic volcano.

 Munich's planned closure at 8 p.m.
 Friday came hours after that of the other 15 international airports, including Frankfurt.
 Flights were halted in northern cities including Berlin and Hamburg Thursday night.
 (AP)